ftilde/uvp/README.md

 ```

 Additionally, a tui interface can be brought up using `uvp tui` which displays
-an overview of available and active videos and can be used to interactively
+an overview of active (left) and available (right) videos and can be used to
-select videos from either section for playing or removal.
+interactively select videos from either section for playing or removal.

 ### Screenshot
 ![](screenshot.png)